 - Repeat the same couple of times to make beautiful imaginary wings like an angel.

-The Head Turn
+The Head Turn exercises for seniors

 This exercise involves simple and easy stretches.
 It includes movements of shaking your head.